Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Framework and figures of merit

 \subsection{Spectral Gap}

-As mentioned in Section \ref{sec:therm}, estimating the thermalisation time $(\tau_{\varepsilon})$ of an algorithm is not simple, as one cannot necessarily tell when the Markov chain is in the stationary state.
-There is also a dependence on the starting state of the algorithm meaning between successive MCMC runs thermalisation can differ in steps by orders of magnitude.
-The thermalisation time is however bounded analytically:
+As mentioned in Section \ref{sec:therm}, estimating the thermalization time $(\tau_{\varepsilon})$ of an algorithm is not simple, as one cannot necessarily tell when the Markov chain is in the stationary state.
+There is also a dependence on the starting state of the algorithm meaning between successive MCMC runs thermalization can differ in steps by orders of magnitude.
+The thermalization time is however bounded analytically:

 where $\varepsilon$ is the error in total variational distance used to quantify the bounds of $(\tau_{\varepsilon})$ \cite{levin2017}.
 The Spectral gap $(\delta)$ describes the slowest facet of a chains convergence and is found through the transition probability matrix, $P$.
 Given the eigenvalues $\{\lambda\}$ of $P$, $\delta$ is calculated: